 Integrating nutrition into climate change actions and vice versa - taking climate change into account when planning interventions that affect the production of food and improving nutrition - opens opportunities to significantly contribute to the Sustainable Development Goals (SDG).
 There is sufficient evidence about the potentials.
 Changing the way people eat should be used to contribute to SDG 13 on climate change, SDG 14 on life below water, SDG 15 on life on land, and the targets on sustainable agriculture within SDG 2 on zero hunger (Development Initiatives, 2017).
-SDG 3 on good health and well-being in turn can also immensely benefit from the integrated vision of other SDGs.
+SDG 3 on good health and well-being in groups of people who are not eating the right kind of (nutritious) food (see Table 1).